Trout in the Classroom (TIC)

 Most programs end the year by releasing their trout in a state-approved stream near the school or within a nearby watershed.

 During the year each teacher tailors the program to fit his or her curricular needs.
 Therefore, each program is unique.
 TIC has interdisciplinary applications in science, social studies, mathematics, language arts, fine arts and physical education.
-Click here to see our TIC Program Overview and check out our video and resources below.

-Trout in the Classroom Resources
+Trout in the Classroom Information and Resources

 TIC Sites in Colorado